 For the love of complexity

 Our world is complex, that is nothing new.
-What is new, however, is that people are confronted with more and more complex issues, and are more aware of them.
-Think of the transition to sustainable energy, the organisation of effective and humane care, or the creation of equal opportunities for all, locally and internationally.
+What is new, however, is that people are confronted with more and more complexity, and are more aware of complex issues.
+Quite often, these are referred to as ‘wicked problems’.
+Think of the transition to sustainable energy, the organization of effective and humane care, or the creation of equal opportunities for all, locally and internationally.

 With the growth of knowledge, technology, social diversity and interdependence in the world, issues are increasingly intertwined.
 Because of the involvement of large numbers of people and their diverse interests, no two situations are the same

 As a result, there are no ready-made solutions or blueprints for complex issues.
 Traditional ways of working do not lead to the desired result – when making and implementing policy, managing projects and programmes, facilitating change processes or measuring results and effects.
-New ways of thinking and working are needed that do not deny or simplify complexity but embrace it.
+New ways of thinking, working and facilitating are needed that do not deny or simplify complexity but embrace it.

 Addressing complex challenges requires bringing together diverse and sometimes even conflicting viewpoints.
 In this way, stakeholders discover the common ground they share allowing them to create a shared agenda for the future.
 By making full use of the collective wisdom and creativity, breakthroughs, innovation and change emerge.
 And new answers to the complex issues of today and tomorrow.

 That is how you navigate complexity.
-Perspectivity helps you in this.
+Perspectivity helps you by facilitating this.

 The Complexity Navigator